-All manuscripts will initially be reviewed by the Editor or an Associate Editor.
+All manuscripts will initially be reviewed by the Editor or an Co-Editor.
 It may be decided to consult one or more referees.
 Papers will be appraised from the point of view of their public policy relevance.
 Papers should be of a high intellectual standard, yet should also be comprehensible to readers outside the author's own discipline.
 Data used by authors should be accessible to others upon request.
 The journal reserves the right to retract papers if the data are not made available within a reasonable period when requested by a bona fide researcher for an attempt to replicate a significant finding or if that finding cannot be replicated.
 The exception is if a statement regarding the data unavailability has been included in the cover letter accompanying the initial submission and in the submitted version and all subsequent versions of the paper.

 The editor will normally give a deadline for a response to a decision letter.
 If none is given and there is no response, the file will be closed after one year.

 From time to time the journal may publish commentaries subject to the same guidelines, standards, and peer-review procedures as regular articles.
 Specifically, while commentaries may involve advocacy and rhetoric, the underlying research results must be judged to be novel and of sufficient value.
 Authors who wish their submissions to be judged as commentaries should indicate this on the first page of the manuscript and in the cover letter.